vserova/book/pages/ch_app.md

 -   In the relay mode, the DISPD dispatcher passes data from the client to the server and back, playing the role of a middleman.
 Data relaying occurs when, for instance, a Web browser client wants to communicate with a service governed by the DISPD dispatcher itself.

 -   In the firewall mode, DISPD sends out only the information about where the client has to connect to communicate with the server.
-This connection point and a verifiable ticket are specified in the <span class="nctnt ncbi-code">Connection-Info</span> tag in the reply header. <span class="nctnt highlight">Note:</span> firewalling actually pertains only to the stateful-capable clients and servers.
+This connection point and a verifiable ticket are specified in the `Connection-Info` tag in the reply header. *Note:* firewalling actually pertains only to the stateful-capable clients and servers.

-The firewall mode is selected by the presence of the <span class="nctnt ncbi-type">FIREWALL</span> keyword in the <span class="nctnt ncbi-code">Accepted-Server-Types</span> tag set by the client sitting behind a firewall and not being able to connect to an arbitrary port.
+The firewall mode is selected by the presence of the `FIREWALL` keyword in the `Accepted-Server-Types` tag set by the client sitting behind a firewall and not being able to connect to an arbitrary port.

 These are scenarios of data flow between the client and the server, depending on the “stateness” of the client: